 Library of Congress

-Founded in 1800, the Library of Congress is the oldest federal cultural institution in the U.S. It is housed in three elaborate buildings on Capitol Hill, with a conservation center in Culpeper, Virginia and offsite storage facilities at Fort Meade and Cabin Branch in Maryland.
-The library's functions are overseen by the Librarian of Congress, and its buildings are maintained by the Architect of the Capitol.
+Founded in 1800, the Library of Congress is the oldest federal cultural institution in the United States.
+It is housed in three buildings on Capitol Hill, adjacent to the United States Capitol, along with the National Audio-Visual Conservation Center in Culpeper, Virginia, and additional storage facilities at Fort George G. Meade and Cabin Branch in Hyattsville, Maryland.
+The library's functions are overseen by the librarian of Congress, and its buildings are maintained by the architect of the Capitol.
 The LOC is one of the largest libraries in the world, containing approximately 173 million items and employing over 3,000 staff.
 Its collections are "universal, not limited by subject, format, or national boundary, and include research materials from all parts of the world and in more than 470 languages".

-Congress moved to Washington, D.C. in 1800 after holding sessions for eleven years in the temporary national capitals of New York City and Philadelphia, where members of Congress had access to the sizable collections of the New York Society Library and the Library Company of Philadelphia.
-Pursuant to the act of Congress that established Washington as the new national capital, a small congressional library was housed in the United States Capitol.
-Much of the library's original collection was burned by British forces during the War of 1812.
-Congress then accepted Thomas Jefferson's offer to sell his entire personal collection of 6,487 books to restore the library.
-Over the next few years, the collection slowly grew; in 1851, another fire broke out in the Capitol chambers, which destroyed a large amount of the collection, including two-thirds of Jefferson's books.
+When Congress moved to Washington in November 1800, a small congressional library was housed in the Capitol.
+Much of the original collection was lost in the August 1814 Burning of Washington by the British during the War of 1812.
+Congress accepted former president Thomas Jefferson's offer to sell his entire personal collection of 6,487 books to restore the library.
+The collection grew slowly and suffered another major fire in 1851, which destroyed two-thirds of Jefferson's original books.

-The LOC maintains its primary mission of informing legislation through researching inquiries made by members of Congress, which is carried out through the Congressional Research Service.
-The library is open to the public for research, although only members of Congress, Congressional staff, and library employees may borrow books and materials for use outside of the library.
+The LOC's Congressional Research Service provides objective non-partisan research to Congress to assist it in passing legislation.
+The library is open to the public for research, although only members of Congress, their staff, and library employees may borrow materials for use outside the library.
 Provided by Wikipedia

 1. 1